singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 # next steps:

-- silence errors on reset (or cancel and pause all outstanding queries)
 - add an option to follow a specific subscriber
 - group offers by polygon in map
 - offer creation modal/page